 “I would like to take this moment to recognize Dr. Zemmel and his staff at Richmond Aesthetic Surgery for my recent breast procedure.
 They have been awesome, amazing, extraordinary from start to finish…”

 One of the most common cosmetic issues for which women seek treatment is to improve the shape of the breasts.
-Many women seek treatment from Dr. Neil J. Zemmel, our board certified-plastic surgeon, complaining of a loss of volume, loose skin, and sagging of the breasts.
+Many women seek treatment from our plastic surgeon, Dr. Neil J. Zemmel, complaining of a loss of volume, loose skin, and sagging of the breasts.
 Many women presenting to Richmond Aesthetic Surgery desire a younger, more youthfully shaped breast, without significantly increasing the size of the breast, while other women desire both improvement in the shape and an increase in cup size.
 Many women wish to regain their pre-pregnancy shape and volume, while other women desire the fullness and shape found during pregnancy.
 Finally, other women may desire an even more enhanced shape and volume beyond what they have naturally experienced.

 A number of factors can influence the volume and shape of the breasts over time.
 These include pregnancy and breast-feeding, age, sun exposure, and genetics.
 As the skin loses its elasticity over time, the breast begins to change shape.
 After pregnancy and breast-feeding and with advancing age, the amount of breast tissue will substantially decrease, causing the breast to lose volume.
 The breasts may then have a “deflated” or sagging appearance.
 Many women complain of excess, loose skin, and lowering of the nipple-areola on the surface of the breast.
 Many women complain of not being able to find properly fitting clothing and disproportion between the upper and lower body.